Denial of Voting Rights Exposes Amerikan "Democracy"

 Single-issue organizers who don't see the opportunity available to us in building toward revolution should definitely focus on the two campaigns this author suggests.
 People who are building dual power, like in Jackson, and have electoral politics as a specific piece of their overall strategy, should go for it if that's what they determine is the way to move forward in their conditions at this time.
 And bringing in people who support electoral politics generally to support a campaign for a specific candidate like Lumumba is an agreeable tactic.

 As revolutionaries, we know better than to expect liberation from elections, and we need to be clear about that.
 The recent mayoral election in Oakland, California holds an example of playing up both sides of this contradiction.
 When Cat Brooks, an admired New Afrikan nationalist and radio persynality, ran for Mayor of Oakland in 2018, ey was clear that ey was running for the position because that's what the community ey organizes with asked of em.
 When introducing eir campaign over the radio waves, ey was clear that eir campaign was about issues, organizing, and mobilization — not a government office.
 And ey rallied support among many sectors of society, not just the revolutionaries and anti-capitalists.
+In the context of a campaign like this, revolutionaries can use elections to build the movement.
+We always need to be clear with people that we won’t be winning, as a movement, through the ballot box.
 We hold up these two examples (Jackson and Oakland) as models of how to incorporate electoral politics into revolutionary organizing in a way that pushes our struggle forward rather than subsuming the revolution into Amerikan "democracy."